MEET HELEN CRAWFORD

 Parsons School of Design

-The New School For Social Research
+The New School

 After 20 years as a leader in the design of large commercial and university projects, Helen launched Primitive Huts in 2017.
 Primitive Huts is based upon a philosophy of dwelling that focuses on place, time, and healthy spaces.
 Design is the art of living, and small, simple interventions can increase joy and well-being.
-She often makes house calls that include: curb appeal projects, house well-checks, existing structure assessments, design consultations, garden design, masterplanning, and more.
+She often makes house calls that include: curb appeal projects, house well-checks, existing structure assessments, design consultations, masterplanning, and more.

-Known for her intricate drawings, layered paintings, and collages about environmental arts, landscapes, and spatial musings, in 1994 Helen was named one of 30 artists under 30 in The New York Times Magazine by preeminent architectural critic Herbert Muschamp.
-She received a full-fellowship to Princeton University in 1993, where she completed her Master of Architecture in 1996.
-Throughout her career, in various outlets of the visual arts and built environment, Helen has provided written and spoken commentary about art, space, perception, visual education, and architecture for NPR, Metropolis Magazine, The New York Times, and The Carnegie Foundation.
+Throughout her career, in various outlets of the visual arts and built environment, Helen has provided written and spoken commentary about the intersection of art, perception, visual education, and architecture for NPR, Metropolis Magazine, The New York Times, and The Carnegie Foundation.

 check out our reviews on our page.